The Foundation (1993–2014)

 In 2016, the organization achieved its most significant milestone: it was formally re-incorporated as the National Basketball Wives Association and secured its status as a 501(c)(3) public charity.
 This formalized era provided the legal and structural framework necessary to scale our impact on a global level.

-Mia Wright served as the first Board President of this reimagined chapter (2016–2021), successfully reclaiming the NBWA name and establishing the governance and brand identity we carry today.
 In 2021, Sabrina Galloway assumed the role of Board President, further professionalizing our charitable reach and expanding our mission to focus on economic stability, youth development, and health equity.

 Advancing Operational Excellence